KennyVilella/soil_dynamics_cpp/docs/utils.rst

 It is important to call these functions either before or after the simulation stepping process, as the outputs may be temporarily invalid during the stepping.

 The :code:`CheckVolume` function verifies mass conservation, ensuring that the total mass of soil is properly conserved throughout the simulation, and that the amount of soil in the :code:`body_soil_` and :code:`body_soil_pos_` fields of the :code:`SimOut` class are consistent.
-The :code:`CheckSoil` function checks the coherence and integrity of the terrain, bucket soil, and bucket.
+The :code:`CheckSoil` function checks the coherence and integrity of the terrain, body soil, and body.
 It ensures that there are no intersections or conflicting cell assignments between these three groups.

 Note that these functions are computationally intensive and may slow down the simulation.